Applications for Concessions

 - The ATO have created a page listing the steps that employers need to take to prepare for the JobKeeper Payment, including links to some of the relevant forms.
 Additional details on how to enrol and apply are available here.

 - Tasmanian State Government support packages for business including application forms are available at Business Tasmania.
-(Applications for loans under the Tasmanian Business Support Loan Scheme will close at 5pm on Monday 11th May.)

 - Tasmanian State Revenue Office is maintaining the COVID-19 page with information about the payroll tax and land tax concessions, including the guidelines and applications forms for the waiver of payroll tax for: